 - Are there special needs a child may have that we would not be comfortable taking on

-Not sure if you are ready to take the step to be a foster parent?
+Not sure if you are ready to take the step to be a resource parent?
 There are other ways you can help!

-Even if today you cannot commit to becoming a foster parent or if foster parenting is not for you, there are other ways you can help in your community and to help a child in foster care.
+Even if today you cannot commit to becoming a resource parent or if resource parenting is not for you, there are other ways you can help in your community and to help a child in foster care.
 Visit "Who can help a child in foster care?
 You can!"

 Step 3: Attend Foundations Training for Caregivers

-DHS offices around Oregon offer a series of classes designed to prepare prospective and current caregivers for parenting children who have experienced abuse or neglect.
-The training is a 24-hour curriculum called Foundations.
+ODHS offices around Oregon offer a series of classes designed to prepare prospective and current caregivers for parenting children who have experienced abuse or neglect.
+Foundations training is a 24-hour curriculum.
 Topics include: